mundruid/iot_spy/README.md

 chown -R 472:472 /mnt/grafana #this gives permission to the grafana user to access this dir
 ```

 You will need to substitute the root_url with your host name.
 Edit the .env-sample.sh and add your user passwords.
-Then run: source.env-sample.sh
+Then run: source .env-sample.sh

 ### Stand up TIG containers